The Difference Between Biodegradable and Compostable Is Huge

 Biodegradation Needs Certain Conditions to Work

-You see, objects often need certain things in order to biodegrade.
-Organic material, for example food, requires oxygen.
-This is because organic waste is broken down by bacteria, that require oxygen to be able to function.
-Food waste also requires warmth and water.
-The by-products of this form of composting – also known as aerobic biodegradation – are heat, water, and a small amount of carbon dioxide.
+Organic material, such as food, requires oxygen, water and warmth to biodegrade.
+This is because organic waste is broken down by bacteria, that require oxygen, heat and water to be able to function.
+The by-product of this form of composting – also known as aerobic biodegradation – is a small amount of carbon dioxide.

 In today’s tightly packed and sealed landfills, waste gets mummified, without oxygen.
 As a result, items may never fully break down, even biodegradable or compostable items that end up in landfill.
 This article about food waste being embalmed in landfill is equal parts fascinating and horrifying.